Casa Encantada: Design

 Weber commissioned James Dolena to design her new residence in March 1936.
 Dolena's working drawings described the style of the new house as "modern Georgian with Grecian influences", a nod to the Georgian revival architecture then in vogue with influences from Ancient Greek and Roman architecture.
 Robsjohn-Gibbings work for Casa Encantada is not rooted in a dominant aesthetic style, though it embodies neo-classicism, incorporating the art of Ancient Greece and elements of Art Deco.
 Work on the interior of the Casa Encantada was the responsibility of Peterson Studios of Santa Barbara and the English furniture and interior designer T. H. Robsjohn-Gibbings, who created and manufactured carpets, fabrics and more than two hundred pieces of furniture for the house.
 Each of Robsjohn-Gibbings's pieces was stamped 'Robsjohn-Gibbings – Sans epoque'; to express the timelessness of his creations and their lack of constraint to any individual historical period.
 Weber's patronage of Robsjohn-Gibbings was atypical among her contemporaries; other wealthy property owners who would purchase overpriced reproduction furniture from department stores.

 The main house is designed in an 'H' shape.
-The house and its outbuildings were made from reinforced concrete with a stone coloured finish An Italianate fountain in the driveway court to the north forms the extremity of an axial plan that passes through the centre of the house, culminating in a pool house on a ridge that overlooks a golf course in the grounds.
+The house and its outbuildings were made from reinforced concrete with a stone colored finish An Italianate fountain in the driveway court to the north forms the extremity of an axial plan that passes through the center of the house, culminating in a pool house on a ridge that overlooks a golf course in the grounds.
 A large foyer greeted guests through the front door, with a circular stairway that led to the upper floors.
 A gallery with floor-to-ceiling windows opened onto a south facing patio that overlooked the terraced lawn that led to the swimming pool and cabana.
 The garden features were inspired by Ancient Greek and Roman landscapes and included bronze sculptures and fountains designed by the American sculptor Gladys Lewis Bush.